lieszkol/november-gallery/README.md

 **`__SELF__.customgalleryscript`**
 Type: string
-The custom gallery script set on the plugin backend settings page.
+The "Custom Gallery Script" set on the plugin backend settings page, if the "Custom Gallery Script" toggle switch is set to "ON".

 **`__SELF__.customlightboxscript`**
 Type: string
-The custom lightbox script set on the plugin backend settings page.
+The "Custom Lightbox Script" set on the plugin backend settings page, if the "Custom Lightbox Script" toggle switch is set to "ON".

 **`__SELF__.error`**
 Type: string